 The Music Library welcomes the opportunity to discuss the variety of contributions that can be made to develop collections and improve services to UCLA, the Herb Alpert School of Music, and the Los Angeles music community.
-Gifts of materials as well as funds to support the library's mission are increasingly important to maintain its more than fifty years of excellence.
+Gifts of materials as well as funds to support the library's mission are increasingly important to maintain its more than Seventy Five years of excellence.

 Making a Gift of Funds

 The Music Library’s historical position as the premier music collection in Southern California is a direct result of generous benefactions.
 To discuss giving opportunities, contact the Music Library by phone at 310.825.9673 or visit the Library Development website.